Periodontics

 Do not smoke

-Reduce the frequency and amount of sugary foods and drinks.
-Focus on a balanced diet to make sure your teeth and gums are getting the nutrients that they need to remain healthy.
+Reduce consumption and frequency of sugary foods and drinks.
+Focus on a balanced diet to make sure your teeth and gums are getting the nutrients that they need to remain healthy